reserved space

 Resource Areas Index

 During my on-line travels I have come across all kinds of expression of Buddha Dhamma.
 I have collated some of these in this directory.
-As with any subject on the 'net, the number of resources is growing at an exponential rate, so this page will likely become a master index of indices with separate pages for each category!.
-Please write to me if you wish to recommend a special site of interest!
+As with any subject on the 'net, the number of resources has been growing at an exponential rate and this little page can only give a taste of what's available.
+Please write to me if you see a link that no longer works and/or wish to recommend a special site of interest.
 Please note that there are some additional sites on a separate UK index.

 1: Major Buddhist Indices/Gateways